adeloucas/GSoC-Akkadian/Project Updates EOW 8.md

 ## Week 5 (May 21 - May 28)

-1) Begin setup for "lookup lemmatizer" - Scratched until after June 15 (Week 8)
-2) Establish test for decliner based off nouns in Hammurabi and ARM1 - Scratched until after June 15 (Week 8)
-3) Refine until noun forms are stable - Scratched until after June 15 (Week 8)
-4) Reproduce for verbs - Scratched until after June 15 (Week 8)
----
-5) Solved last 27 lines
+1) Solved last 27 lines
-6) Created Tokenizers for text
+2) Created Tokenizers for text
-7) Defined scope for next three weeks in meeting with Tyler and Willis:
+3) Defined scope for next three weeks in meeting with Tyler and Willis: \
 Refine Tokenizer and enable ATFConverter use.
-8) Moved into PyCharm
+4) Moved into PyCharm

 ## Week 6 (May 28 - June 4)